RamlyBurger/FoodHunter/docs/reports/STUDENT_1_REPORT_Section_5.md

 ### 5.1 Potential Threats and Attacks

+The User & Authentication Module is the primary target for attackers seeking unauthorized access to the FoodHunter system.
+As the gateway to user accounts, personal information, and order history, this module must be protected against various attack vectors.
+The following threats have been identified and addressed through specific security practices.

 #### Threat 1: Brute Force Attack

 Brute force attacks occur when an attacker systematically attempts multiple password combinations to gain unauthorized access to user accounts.
 Without proper protection, attackers could continuously submit login requests with different passwords until they find the correct one.
+Modern computing power allows attackers to attempt thousands of combinations per second using automated tools.

+**Technical Details:**
+- Attackers use tools like Hydra, Burp Suite Intruder, or custom scripts to automate login attempts
+- Dictionary attacks use pre-compiled lists of common passwords (e.g., rockyou.txt with 14 million passwords)
+- Credential stuffing attacks use leaked username/password pairs from other data breaches
+- Without rate limiting, a single server can receive hundreds of login attempts per second

 **Attack Scenario:**